 I didn’t bother with any finishes; I liked the natural rustic look.
 This was my first pallet project, and I’m really happy with how this Pallet Vegetable Bin came out.
 Plus, I think it looks great in my house.

-Editor's note: Please see our informational page on Pallet Safety.
-It's always a good idea to know the source of your pallet, as well as how it was treated for use near food products.
+Editor’s note: Please see our informational page on what pallets are safe to use.
+It’s always a good idea to know the source of your pallet, as well as how it was treated for use near food products.
 Some chemical-treated pallets can be toxic.
 Be safe and happy crafting!